taraqfarhan/ggl/README.md

 This is another life-changing tool to automate a process which will prolly save your 5-10 seconds of your time.
 Of course, you as a computer guy, need this kinda productivity.

 - google stuffs (even with a specific profile if you're using Google Chrome, Chromium or Brave Browser)
-- google images, videos
+- google/bing/duckduckgp images, videos and maps
 - google drive, google map, gmail inbox
 - recent (last 1 year) google search results
 - google translate
-- prompt chatgpt, copilot, perplexity, phind
+- prompt chatgpt, gemini (google ai mode), copilot, perplexity, phind
 - github repos, github gists, github issues, github usernames
 - stack overflow, stack exchange, super user
 - python3, mdn documentations and linux manpages
-- wikipedia, hacker news
-- youtube, facebook, twitter (x), amazon
+- wikipedia, reddit, youtube, facebook, twitter (x), hacker news and amazon
 - dictionary (merriam webster)
 - prompt to send quick emails (using gmail)
 - search with duckduckgo, startpage, brave, bing, yelp, yahoo, qwant